-This will be an open label study.
-Blinding is not considered essential as study measurements (blood nicotine concentrations) are biological.
 A crossover design, using the same subjects to test each product, will be used to reduce variability.

-The blood sampling times have been chosen based on the information available particularly on nicotine absorption, as well as its elimination.
+The blood sampling times have been chosen based on the information available particularly on esomeprazole absorption, as well as its elimination.

-Smokers have been chosen as the population for this study as they are the population that the investigational product would target, if marketed.
+Non smokers have been chosen as the population for this study to reduce variability.